 Free entry to 9/11 Memorial Museum: Visit the museum on a Tuesday just before 5pm and you are allowed to enter for free.
 They do suggest making a donation and every donation above 5$ you get a free wristband which is a nice thing to remember the place by.

 I hope you all enjoyed the second edition of my New York travel guide.
-Next week I will focus on Day 3 which includes the Museum of Natural History, Central Park.
+Please check out part three here which includes the Museum of Natural History, Central Park.

 Recently I took a trip to the big apple with my family as an early gift for my mam’s 50th birthday.
 The trip lasted 5 days and was completely exhausting so this has took me a while to put together.
 When researching New York I found most of my help and recommendations came from online websites such as Pintrest, Instagram and other blogs so here is the first part of my five part travel guide to New York city!